Global myths of procurement outsourcing: Myth 3 - PO damages stakeholder relationships

 Specialization allows an outsourcer to invest in business partners that are of sufficient caliber and capability to engage with stakeholders as peers.
 They are able to challenge long held beliefs, business rules, ways of working, and approaches to technology, etc. They then bring to the table the combined knowledge and experiences of the outsourcing business of what has worked well in other clients, what developments are happening in the supply base, what innovation is going on, etc. And then they work with the stakeholders and the wider business to help drive change - and ultimately change behaviors.

 As a result, the stakeholders receive a better, faster and more business orientated service than they do from an in-house team.

 The truth: Any quality provider of procurement outsourcing will invest heavily in business partnering.
 As a result, the service received by the business goes up.
 In turn, people will seek out procurement, when previously they did whatever they could to get around it.
 And thats because it becomes easier, faster, more insightful and better value for money with procurements involvement.

 Now that we've covered the stakeholder relationship concerns, in the next post I'll dispel the myths that some people hold in the areas of overall control and business risk...

-Click here to access the previous posts: Myth 1 - ROI comes from cost reductions and Myth 2: The ROI from procurement outsourcing is insufficient, Myth 4: PO results in a loss of control and increased risk and Myth 5: PO means off-shoring
+*Click here to access the related posts: Myth 1: ROI comes from cost reductions, Myth 2: The ROI from procurement outsourcing is insufficient, Myth 4: PO results in a loss of control and increased risk and Myth 5: PO means off-shoring